Submissions

 1. Preparing Your Paper

-Structure: Your paper should be compiled in the following order: title; abstract; keywords; main text introduction; literature review, materials and methods; results and discussion; conclusion; declaration statement; acknowledgments; references; appendices (as appropriate).
+Structure: Your paper should be compiled in the following order: title; abstract; keywords; main text introduction; literature review, materials and methods; results and discussion; conclusion; declaration statement; acknowledgments; disclosure statement; funding statement; data availability statement; references; appendices (as appropriate).

 Title: The title must convey the meaning of the research.
 Use Book Antiqua font size 14 pt, single space, spacing after paragraph 12 pt, a length between 10-15 words, written using sentence-case.
 You can also use the Style JISS Title provided in the style gallery.